ishant-rathore/EV-Mobility-Platform/docs/00-overview/README.md

 Core Problem

-> EV drivers lack a unified system that connects battery-aware journey planning, charging, parking, payment and physical infrastructure into one journey.
+> EV drivers lack a unified system that connects battery-aware journey planning, charging, parking, payment, and physical infrastructure into one journey.